Irish mythology: Sources

 Folio 53 of the Book of Leinster.
 Medieval manuscripts are the main source for Irish mythology and early literature.

-The three main manuscript sources for Irish mythology are the late 11th/early 12th century Lebor na hUidre (Book of the Dun Cow), which is in the library of the Royal Irish Academy, and is the oldest surviving manuscript written entirely in the Irish language; the early 12th-century Book of Leinster, which is in the Library of Trinity College Dublin; and Bodleian Library, MS Rawlinson B 502 (Rawl.), which is in the Bodleian Library at the University of Oxford.
-Despite the dates of these sources, most of the material they contain predates their composition.
+The key and earliest manuscript sources for Irish mythology are the late 11th/early 12th century Lebor na hUidre (LU, Book of the Dun Cow); (Note: In the library of the Royal Irish Academy) the Book of Leinster (early 12th-century); (Note: Held in Library of Trinity College Dublin) and MS Rawlinson B 502 (Rawl, composite of mid-12th century and 14th–15th century redactions).
+(Note: Held by Bodleian Library at the University of Oxford) Despite the dates of these sources, most of the material they contain predates their composition.